Last Updated on August 29, 2023

 Note: Stay tuned for an upcoming guide to Chapel Hill Restaurants.

 Throughout the city, there are some interesting neighborhoods filled with awesome restaurants, breweries, and more.
-There are also tons of lighter food options, as we covered in our guide to healthy places to eat in Charlotte.
+There are also tons of lighter food options, as we covered in our guide to Charlotte eats.